FamousArchives/famous-react/API.md

 });
 ```

-## Enter/Exit Animation
+## Mounted/Unmounted Animation

 - Animation states are
-  - inactive (not rendered)
+  - unmounted (not rendered)
-  - activating (rendered)
+  - mounting (rendered)
-  - active (rendered and animation complete)
+  - mounted (rendered and animation complete)
-  - deactivating (rendered, but being removed)
+  - unmounting (rendered, but being removed)
-- Animations can be specified for activating and deactivating states
+- Animations can be specified for mounting and unmounting states
-- Start and finish values are specified with `active` and `inactive`
+- Start and finish values are specified with `mounted` and `unmounted`

 ### Automatic